Islamic Consultative Assembly: 2017 attack

 On 7 June 2017, there were shootings at the Iranian parliament and at the shrine of Ayatollah Khomeini.
 Gunmen opened fire at the Iranian Parliament and the mausoleum of religious leader Ayatollah Khomeini in Tehran.
 The attack on the mausoleum reportedly left 17 persons dead and more than 30 people injured.
 The parliament was attacked by four gunmen which left seven to eight people injured.
 Both attacks took place around the same time and appear to have been coordinated.

 Functions

-The Islamic Consultative Assembly can legislate laws on all issues within the limits of the Constitution.
-The Assembly cannot, for instance, enact laws contrary to the canons and principles of the official religion of the country (Islam) or to the Constitution.
+The Islamic Consultative Assembly holds the authority to legislate laws on all matters within the boundaries defined by the Constitution.
+Nevertheless, it is restricted from enacting laws that contradict the fundamental principles of the official religion of the nation (Islam) or the Constitution itself.